Expanding and Promoting Alternative Care and kNowledge in Decision-making Trial (ExPAND)

 Detailed Description

-Similarly, these options, which the investigators have collectively labeled ATPs, are rarely included in KDE sessions for patients funded by Medicare.
-Other countries-notably Australia, Canada, and the United Kingdom-have found that about 15% of older patients with kidney failure prefer AMMWD (Murtagh et al., 2016).
+Similarly, these options, which the investigators have collectively labeled alternative treatment plans (ATPs), are rarely included in kidney disease education (KDE) sessions for patients funded by Medicare.
+Other countries-notably Australia, Canada, and the United Kingdom-have found that about 15% of older patients with kidney failure prefer AMCWD.
 These countries have created programs within their healthcare systems that integrate primary palliative care into care for patients who choose an ATP.
 These programs report excellent outcomes in terms of patient quality of life, care according to patient's wishes, and patient survival on average for over a year.
-These programs have shown it is possible to avoid complications at the end of life such as patients who wanted AMMWD being started on dialysis because their symptoms were not well managed.
+These programs have shown it is possible to avoid complications at the end of life such as patients who wanted AMCWD being started on dialysis because their symptoms were not well managed.
 These programs provide an extra layer of support and prepare patients and families for when the patient's kidney failure worsens.

-Shared decision-making is recognized as the preferred approach to implementing patient-centered care and assuring that patients receive treatment that matches their goals.
-For over a decade, shared decision-making (SDM) has been recommended by nephrology professional societies before initiating dialysis (Renal Physicians Association, 2010).
-Despite the recommendation and preference for SDM of people with advanced chronic kidney disease (CKD) (Davison, S.N., 2010; Morton et al., 2010), it remains poorly implemented, and observers have noted a powerful dialysis default with few perceived alternatives (Wong et al., 2018).
+Shared decision-making (SDM) is recognized as the preferred approach to implementing patient-centered care and assuring that patients receive treatment that matches their goals.
+For over a decade, SDM has been recommended by nephrology professional societies before initiating dialysis.
+Despite the recommendation and preference for SDM of people with advanced chronic kidney disease (CKD), it remains poorly implemented, and observers have noted a powerful dialysis default with few perceived alternatives.
 There is an urgent need for strategies to increase adoption and implementation of SDM in nephrology practices and elsewhere in healthcare systems where CKD patients receive care.

-Objective The goal of this clinical trial is to compare two health system-based approaches for offering kidney failure treatment options to older patients with kidney failure.
-Specifically, the goal is to ensure patients with kidney failure are actively involved in a shared decision making (SDM) process covering a full range of treatment choices and have meaningful access to that full range of choices.
-These include standard in-center or home dialysis as well as alternative treatment plans (ATPs): active medical management without dialysis (AAMWD), time-limited trial of dialysis (TLT), palliative dialysis, and deciding not to decide (DND).
+Objective: The goal of this clinical trial is to compare two health system-based approaches for offering kidney failure treatment options to older patients with kidney failure.
+Specifically, the goal is to ensure patients with kidney failure are actively involved in a SDM process covering a full range of treatment choices and have meaningful access to that full range of choices.
+These include standard in-center or home dialysis as well as alternative treatment plans: active medical management without dialysis (AMCWD), time-limited trial of dialysis (TLT), and palliative dialysis.

-Study Design To compare the two approaches, the investigators will conduct a repeated, cross-sectional stepped wedge cluster randomized trial (SW-CRT) involving 20-25 chronic kidney disease clinics at 10 practice organizations around the United States.
+Study Design: To compare the two approaches, the investigators will conduct a repeated, cross-sectional stepped wedge cluster randomized trial (SW-CRT) involving 14 chronic kidney disease clinics at 7 practice organizations around the United States.
 Participating clinical sites will be randomly placed into one of three sequences.
 Each sequence consists of four 10-month time periods during which patients are accrued and followed for study outcomes.
-Accrual of new patients stops during a 4-month follow-up period (to collect primary outcomes) before each sequence moves to Approach 2 and at the end of the study.
 All practices begin by implementing Approach 1 (Educate and Engage).
 Practices then add Approach 2 (Kidney Supportive Care Program) at the assigned period based on their sequence.
+To minimize contamination in the primary analysis, we will exclude patients recruited during the 4 months before each sequence moves to Approach 2.
+These patients will be included in a sensitivity analysis.
+In the 4th study period, accrual of new patients will stop during a 4-month follow-up period (to collect primary outcomes) at the end of the study.
 Patients will receive the intervention based on the approach (condition) in which the site is enrolled at the time of accrual.
 When a practice site begins implementation of Approach 2, referral to the kidney supportive care program for patients considering ATPs will become standard care at that site.
 All patients still alive who chose ATPs in prior periods will be offered the option of receiving care from the newly organized supportive care program.

 In addition to the primary SW-CRT comparing the two intervention approaches, the investigators will do a pre-post comparison of primary outcomes, comparing clinic practices at baseline with each of the interventions.

-Principal Aims Aim 1: Compare the effectiveness of two approaches: 1) improved kidney disease education (KDE) and SDM or 2) improved KDE and SDM plus the creation of a kidney supportive care program in a) increasing proportion of patients choosing ATP and b) reducing patient-reported decisional conflict about treatment decision.
+Aim 1: Compare the effectiveness of two approaches: 1) improved kidney disease education (KDE) and SDM or 2) improved KDE and SDM plus the creation of a kidney supportive care program in increasing proportion of patients choosing ATP and explore comparative effectiveness on patient reported outcomes of decisional conflict and shared decision-making as well as health care utilization and advance care planning.

 Aim 2: Compare the patient and family experience of an ATP between Approach 1 and Approach 2 in terms of quality of life, services used, and end of life (EOL) experience through medical record review and interviews with a sample of patients, family members, and caregivers.
 Aim 2a will focus on experience while patients are receiving an ATP (several months to several years).
 Aim 2b will describe the EOL experience.